 Message Explanation Action Create Process failed'+ProgramName A system error occurred staring the process Follow your local, VISN, or regional procedures for problem resolution/escalation Increment queue_name Ptr^Failed The QUEUE POINTER (#1) in the IMAGE BACKGROUND QUEUE POINTER file (#2006.031) in VistA could not be updated On the main BP window, use the Edit > Refresh Queue Counts to correct the current counts.
 Close the BP and restart the application.
-Initialization Failure^Log Files at: C:\Program Files\Vista\Imaging\BackprocLo g\BackProc\BPError.log Log file could not be created Check permissions on the log folder RAID groups not properly configured An active RAID Group has no online shares Make sure online RAID Group has online shares.
+Initialization Failure^Log Files at: C:\Program Files(x86)\Vista\Imaging\Backpr oc\Log\BackProc\BPError.log Log file could not be created Check permissions on the log folder RAID groups not properly configured An active RAID Group has no online shares Make sure online RAID Group has online shares.
 Use the Network Location Manager to reset your RAID groups Requeue Failure trying to Requeue: An attempt to re-queue a failed queue entry failed Use the Queue Manager and step past the queue entry.
 Determine the problem with the entry that would not re-queue.
-SetTime Handle - Destin: C:\Program Files\Vista\Imaging\BackprocLo g\BackProc\BPError.log Access is Denied Could not write the Access Date on the log file Check the file permissions on the log folder listed.
-The Background Processor client software is version n.n.n.n.
+SetTime Handle - Destin: C:\Program Files (x86)\Vista\Imaging\Backproc\L og\BackProc\BPError.log Access is Denied Could not write the Access Date on the log file Check the file permissions on the log folder listed.
+The Background Processor client software is version n.n.n.
 VistA Imaging Host system has version m installed.
 Please update to compatible client and host software.
 Shutting down the Background Processor The client software that is installed does not match the KIDS version installed on VistA.
-Install the correction version of the KIDS and client software.
-The Patch 135 KIDS install on the VistA host system is required for this Version of the: site name BP Queue Processor The KIDS file for this most recent patch has not been installed in VistA.
-Install the KIDS file on VistA.

-Message Explanation Action The Site parameter context could not be determined.
+Shut down the Background Processor client and install the required KIDS on VistA.
+The Site parameter context could not be determined.
 The application will terminate.
 The PLACE global is corrupt Follow your local, VISN, or regional procedures for problem resolution/escalation.

-Vista Imaging Background Processor " is not a valid integer value.
-OK The Broker is not properly configured in the registry of this server.
+Message Explanation Action Vista Imaging Background Processor X Imaging B The Broker is not properly configured in the registry of this server.
 Edit the registry on this server to meet the connection requirements on the host server with proper host server name and port number.
-Note: on 64 bit OS the hive is [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Vista\B roker\Servers] This server is not yet configured for BP queue task processing!
-There is either no BP Server name with this network name in the BP Server file (#2006.8) or there are no task(s) assigned to this server Create a BP Server through the GUI and assign tasks to it BP Servers menu/tab InitLogFile: procedure NewCreationDate SetFileTime Failed WIN32_Error Log File Initialization error See above The log files should not have a local drive in the BP Server Parameters.
-The designated path should be a network share.
+Note: on 64-bit OS the hive is [HKEY_LOCAL_MACHINE\SO FTWARE\Wow6432Node\Vista\B roker\Servers] This server is not yet configured for BP queue task processing!
+There is either no BP Server name with this network name in the BP Server file (#2006.8) or there are no task(s) assigned to this server Create a BP Server and assign tasks to it in Edit BP Servers InitLogFile: procedure NewCreationDate SetFileTime Failed WIN32_Error Log File Initialization error The log files should not have a local drive in the BP Server Parameters.
+The designated path should be a network share and should end with a backslash "\".
 Note: The Computer name is automatically set by the application software.
 Setting the server name in the parameter will create a confusing duplicate descendant server tree on the Network share.